mohammadakhlaghi/laser_profile_scanner/README.md

 ### Acknowledgments

 The development of this innovative device took place at the Iran University of Science and Technology (IUST), led by the collaborative efforts of Mohammad Akhlaghi and Reza Mohammadnejad.
-Their contributions and expertise played a crucial role in bringing this profile laser scanner to fruition, making it a noteworthy addition to the field of 3D sensing and visual inspection.